vctrubio/Dog_to_Wolf/README.md

  of my experenice.
  Boilerplate will be updated towards the end, when I know what it should look like for anyone that is looking to start.
  GL

+PS: everything was done in vim, for practice...